-6. Climate-smart sharing and caring
+6. Climate-smart sharing

 Sege Park in the southern city of Malmö is a new model for sustainable and ecological urban development, combining affordable housing with a focus on building a local sharing economy.
 The idea is to make it easier for residents to share goods and services, so that they own less but at the same time have access to more.

 A wooden multistorey car park is another feature.
 Apart from parking spaces for cars, it will include a bicycle parking; a ‘bicycle kitchen‘, where residents can go to fix their bikes; and a ‘mobility pool’, where residents can rent cars and bikes from a shared pool.